Electronics Engineering Technology

 - learn about products of any discipline like entry level electronic technicians or engineering aides.

-EET has ABET accreditation which is a verification of its quality.
+EET has ETAC/ABET accreditation which is a verification of its quality.
 ABET, Inc.*, is the recognized accreditor for college and university programs in applied science, computing, engineering, and technology.
 Among the most respected accreditation organizations in the U.S., ABET has provided leadership and quality assurance in higher education for over 75 years.